JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - To date, he has attended over 100 hours of formal training on cell phone data, _to_ include forensic examinations, tower mapping and interpreting call detail and subscriber records for cell phone communications.
 - To date, he has examined over 100 cell phones for both KCSO and other agencies, for crimes ranging from Robbery, Homicide, Assault and Kidnapping.
 - Detective Pavlovich reported, the last incoming text message from Alan Smith was on 02-12-13 which read "Hi Susi".
-- Detective Pavlovich further reported, "On no other occasion in the text message history does Alan refer to Susann as 'Susi'.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Pavlovich further reported, "On no other occasion in the text message history does Alan refer to Susann as 'Susi'. </span>
-- He specifically addresses her as Susann on many of the messages, never Susi or Susan or any other form.
+- <span style="background:rgba(240, 200, 0, 0.2)">He specifically addresses her as Susann on many of the messages, never Susi or Susan or any other form.</span>
-- The last text message exchange between Alan end Susann was on 01/27/13 in which Susann asks Alan for a good time to call the children.
+- <span style="background:rgba(240, 200, 0, 0.2)">The last text message exchange between Alan end Susann was on 01/27/13 in which Susann asks Alan for a good time to call the children.</span>

 - Detective Pavlovich reported Susann's phone contains text message history dating back to 12/13/11.
-- During the last 14 month period form 12/13/11 thru 02/12/13, Alan and Susann exchanged a total of 127 messages, for an average of 9 per month.
+- <span style="background:rgba(240, 200, 0, 0.2)">During the last 14 month period form 12/13/11 thru 02/12/13, Alan and Susann exchanged a total of 127 messages, for an average of 9 per month.</span>
-- It was Detective Pavlovich's experience the 127 messages in that time frame was "a very low volume."
+- <span style="background:rgba(240, 200, 0, 0.2)">It was Detective Pavlovich's experience the 127 messages in that time frame was "a very low volume."</span>

-- Detective Pavlovich further reported, all of the messages or exchanges (excluding the message on 02/12/13) between Alan and Susann in that time frame are conversations in which they discuss transferring children back and forth or other issues related to the children or between them.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Pavlovich further reported, all of the messages or exchanges (excluding the message on 02/12/13) between Alan and Susann in that time frame are conversations in which they discuss transferring children back and forth or other issues related to the children or between them. </span>
-- In no other messages does Alan ever simply write "Hi".
+- <span style="background:rgba(240, 200, 0, 0.2)">In no other messages does Alan ever simply write "Hi". </span>
 - All other messages have specific content or revolve around specific issues to be discussed or handled between them.

 - Susann Smith had Alan's contact information listed in her phone as follows: